Monday, August 3, 2015

 Re-watched Oscar Winner (Best Picture, Best Actor, Best Writing, Screenplay Based on Material

 from Another Medium, Best Sound and Best Film Editing) In The Heat Of The Night.
-Forget about that is was produced at the height of the civil rights struggle becoming a benchmark film that has won accolades world over and look at it terms of a sort of Edward Hopper-esque, color Neo Noir.
+Forget about that is was produced at the height of the civil rights struggle becoming a benchmark film that has won accolades world over and look at it terms of a sort of Edward Hopper-esque, color Transitional Noir.

 The compositions and muted colors render practically every scene a visual treat.
 If you've never